-For a Markov network we can draw exact samples by forming an equivalent directed representation of the graph, see section(6.8).
+For a Markov network we can draw exact samples by forming an equivalent directed representation of the graph, see section(6.8), and subsequently using ancestral sampling on this directed graph.
 This is achieved by first choosing a root clique and then consistently orienting edges away from this clique.
-An exact sampling can then be drawn from the Markov network by first sampling from the root clique and then recursively from the children of this clique.
+An exact sample can then be drawn from the Markov network by first sampling from the root clique and then recursively from the children of this clique.
 See potsample.m, JTsample.m and demoJTreeSample.m.